-I cannot find a conceptual proof of such an equivariant isomorphism, but only apply the algorithm and the trick of change of variables in the previous sections.
-The algorithm \ref{alg-step0-Haiman} does not perform for non-Borel monomial ideals as well as for the Borel ideals.
-For example, the Haiman equations implies, for $i\in \lambda_{1311}$,
+We could not find a conceptual proof of such an equivariant isomorphism but only apply the algorithm and the trick of change of variables in the previous sections.
+Algorithm~\ref{alg-step0-Haiman} does not perform as well for non-Borel monomial ideals as for the Borel ideals.
+For example, the Haiman equations imply, for $i\in \lambda_{1311}$,

 and symmetrically